backstage/backstage/docs/auth/okta/provider.md

 - `authServerId`: The authorization server ID for the Application
 - `idp`: The identity provider for the application, e.g. `0oaulob4BFVa4zQvt0g3`

-`scope` is an optional value to change the `scope` value sent to Okta during OAuth.
-The default value is `openid profile email offline_access`.
-Changing the `scope` will have an impact on [the dependent claims returned](https://developer.okta.com/docs/reference/api/oidc/#scope-dependent-claims-not-always-returned).
-For example, adding `groups` to the `scope` by setting the value to `openid profile email offline_access groups` will result in the claim returning a list of the groups that the user is a member of that also match the ID token group filter of the client app.
+`additionalScopes` is an optional value, a string of space separated scopes, that will be combined with the default `scope` value of `openid profile email offline_access` to adjust the `scope` sent to Okta during OAuth.
+This will have an impact on [the dependent claims returned](https://developer.okta.com/docs/reference/api/oidc/#scope-dependent-claims-not-always-returned).
+For example, setting the `additionalScopes` value to `groups` will result in the claim returning a list of the groups that the user is a member of that also match the ID token group filter of the client app.

 ## Adding the provider to the Backstage frontend